Dennisolod/AVL-Trees/README.md

 # AVL-Trees
+This repository contains the entire second assignment's code & logic.

-Implemented BST & AVL Tree operations.
+The assignment's objective is to implement BST & AVL Tree operations.
+See below for details.

 1. Implement BST (not AVL) insert and search functionality.
 2. Implement leftRotate and rightRotate helper methods to perform a rotation on a given node.